Android 13 announced at Google IO 2022: everything we know so far

 There's plenty of refinements for Material You, Android's theme in Android 13, with music controls on your lock screen to adapt to the colors you've chosen, alongside a bigger focus on security.

-Earthquake warnings are being improved, with full-screen alerts to better describe the situation, and ways to get to safety.
+Earthquake warnings are being improved, with full-screen alerts to better describe the situation alongside useful ways to get to safety.

 Handing off